ivanfilhoreis/agricultural_commodity_data/WASD/readme.md

 ## 📊 Datasets
-Soybeans and corn price time-series were chosen to compare performance among different forecasting models
+Soybeans and corn price time-series

-The data  source of time-series applied in this experiment were obtained from the World Agricultural Supply and Demand Estimates (WAOB) from the United States Department of Agriculture (USDA).
+The data source of time-series were obtained from the World Agricultural Supply and Demand Estimates (WAOB) from the United States Department of Agriculture (USDA).

 ### Overview of time-series used in experimental evaluation: